 In addition, applicant organizations:

 - Must not be a current participant in an advanced alternative payment model (Advanced APM) as defined by CMS.

 - Must be financially stable.
 Applicants should consider their past and present performance as compared to national benchmarks on key performance indicators (days cash on hand, total margin, operating margin, patient revenue, days in net accounts receivable, payor mix, etc.) as well as non-measurable variables such as leadership stability and succession planning for retiring primary care providers.
 (Applicants can use resources like CAHMPAS and the Small Rural Hospital and Clinic Finance 101 guide to help determine financial stability.)

-- Must be interested in and motivated to becoming part of an APM.
+- Must be interested in, and motivated to become part of an APM.

 - Must, if a small rural hospital, be meeting the quality data reporting requirements of Inpatient Quality Reporting, Outpatient Quality Reporting, or the Medicare Beneficiary Quality Improvement Project.

-- Must not be a current participant in the Delta Region Community Health Systems Development Program, the Vulnerable Rural Hospital Project, the Small Rural Hospital Transition Project, or any other program that is duplicative in services.
+- Must not be a current participant in the Delta Region Community Health Systems Development Program, the Targeted Technical Assistance for Rural Hospitals Program, the Small Rural Hospital Transition Project, or any other program that is duplicative in services.

 Online applications for RHPTP are accepted on a rolling basis; however, an annual application deadline is announced for each new project year.
 The deadline for the 2023-2024 project year is Tuesday, August 15, 2023.
-Once the application deadline has passed, organizations may begin applying for participation in the next project year.)
+Once the application deadline has passed, organizations may begin applying for participation in the next project year.

 Applications can be made by individual health care organizations (critical access hospitals, small rural hospitals, rural health clinics), jointly by a hospital and a rural health clinic or clinics, or by a consortium of rural health clinics.

-Each submitted application is followed by a one-hour phone interview with members of the RHPTP team, and typically takes place during the months of August and September.
+Each submitted application is followed by a one-hour phone interview with members of the RHPTP team and typically takes place during the months of July and August.